yashraj-28/HCI-Prototyping/README.md

     1. Remove mouse pointer, make cursor color Green.
     2. Reduce cursor size when it hovers over highlighted square.
     3. Flash square (with colors red and white) on highlight.
-    4. Dim un-highlighted squares slightly.
-    5. Include shortest path line from cursor to center of highlighted square.
+    4. Include shortest path line from cursor to center of highlighted square.
-    6. Make workspace fullscreen.
+    5. Make workspace fullscreen.